knetikmedia/knetikcloud-csharp-net35-client/docs/SearchApi.md

 Search an index with no template

 This is a 1 to 1 mapping of a ElasticSearch call to _search.
-Further information can be found at their <a href='https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html'>API guide</a>
+Further information can be found at their <a href='https://www.elastic.co/guide/en/elasticsearch/reference/current/search.html'>API guide</a>. <br><br><b>Permissions Needed:</b> SEARCH_ADMIN

 ### Example
 ```csharp